What to Pack for a Cruise

 What to Pack for a Cruise, Tip #11 – Avoid Shampoo Blouses

 It’s happened to the best of us.
 You show up ready to party and your best silk shirt is covered in mouthwash.
 By placing a piece of saran wrap inside of the cover, you create a tighter seal when closed.

-Cruise Packing Tip #12 – Inside Out Jacket
+Cruise Packing Hack #12 – Inside Out Jacket

 Your jacket can get wrinkled and dirty packed in there with your sneakers and floaties.
 Turn it inside out to keep it clean and avoid creases.

-Cruise Packing Tip #13 – Business Card in Luggage Tag
+Packing Hack #13 – Business Card in Luggage Tag

 Cruise Packing Tip #14 – Bring a Jacket